dotnet/razor/CONTRIBUTING.md

 If you're hitting issues with the Razor tooling in Visual Studio, you can let us know using the Visual Studio "Send Feedback" feature (Help > Send Feedback), which will automatically include helpful logs and diagnostic information for troubleshooting purposes.
 Most Visual Studio feedback issues will then get migrated to the dotnet/razor GitHub repo for tracking purposes.

+If you hit a Razor tooling issue in Visual Studio Code, you can report the issue using the **Report a Razor Issue** command form the command palette and then follow the instructions.

 If someone has already reported your issue or suggestion, be sure to give it a :+1: on the original post so that we know it's important to you!
 You can also comment on issues with clarifying details on your scenarios and the impact the issue has.

 ## Reporting security issues and bugs